-Shona Barrett, General Manager
+Shona Barrett, CEO

 Jessica Alice, Program Manager

 Jessica is chair of the Kat Muscat Fellowship Custodial Committee and interviews editor of the feminist literary journal Scum.
-She directed the National Young Writers’ Festival in 2014-15 and spent two years with Regional Arts Victoria as marketing & publicity manager.
+She directed the National Young Writers’ Festival in 2014–15 and spent two years with Regional Arts Victoria as marketing and publicity manager.
 Jessica was previously books editor of Lip Magazine, deputy online editor for Kill Your Darlings, and presented 3CR’s current affairs radio program Women on the Line.
 Her writing can be found in The Guardian Australia, Overland, VICE, The Lifted Brow, Spook, Metro Magazine and Cordite Poetry Review, among others.

 Kylie Eddy, Marketing & Development Manager